We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Load your paintbrush or roller, and apply the white color on in long strokes following the direction of the wood grain.
 The finish dries quickly, so it’s wise to complete one small section at a time.
 Should you prefer the wood grain to show through more than it does, use a cloth to wipe away excess whitewash before it has the chance to dry completely.
 Doing this should result in an attractive, washed-out look.

-STEP 4: Let dry between coats, then sand before any additional coats.
+Step 4: Let the whitewash dry between coats, and sand if needed.

 Bring the project to completion by coating it with a clear polyurethane sealer, applied with a brush as evenly as possible over the surface.
 Once sealed, your whitewashing should look fresh for years to come.